 Pricing and new account registration is available on the Registration Page.

 Contact us at email@example.com for research pricing or if special circumstances may warrant a discount.

 Takers cannot register for an account – at least not yet.
-Assessors (and account purchasers) create Taker accounts.
+Assessors and Organizational account administrators create Taker accounts.

 In 2017, Sero! was awarded Highly Commended for Innovation by the eAssessment Association – check it out!